A zit in the ear’s a pain in the rear!

 - Hydrate: Consuming sufficient water helps flush toxins out of your body and keep your skin lookin’ fine.

-- Sleep: Your body does much of its restoration while you’re snoozing.
+- Sleep: Your body does much of its healing process while you’re snoozing.
 (Conversely, chronic fatigue is not good for your skin health.)

 - Exercise: Moving your bod increases blood flow.
 This brings more oxygen and nutrients to your skin cells, aids in cell regeneration, and reduces stress.